 The question as to whether the evolutionary process has to do with a series of chance events or is a matter of somewhat predictable outcomes within a limited number of possibilities has long been debated within the scientific community as well as among the public in general.
 The answer is no better illustrated than with the fact that varieties of offspring spring up as a result of random mutations and an unpredictable recombination of genes, while natural selection winnows out the unfavorable traits and thereby provides a sense of direction to evolution because the more favored tend to survive and reproduce.

-The Good Dinosaur, Jonathan B. Losos, excerpt from Improbable Destinies, Riverhead Books, 2017
+The Good Dinosaur, Jonathan B. Losos, from Improbable Destinies: Fate Chance, and the Future of Evolution, Riverhead Books, 2017

 Evolution Evolves, Kevin Laland, New Scientist, 2016

 Orthodox ideas about how evolution works are being challenged by new discoveries in genetics, epigenetics, and developmental biology.
 This has led some researchers to propose that the current framework, known as the modern synthesis, be broadened into an extended evolutionary synthesis.

 No Alpha Males Allowed, Steve Kemper, Smithsonian, 2013